Greenville Triumph SC · CRM reference

 Linked records: companies, deals, tickets.
 Click any to jump to that record.

 HubSpot cross-links everything.
 A contact links to their company, their company links to deals, deals link back to contacts.
-Click any name in the right panel to jump between them.
+Click any name in the right panel to jump between records.

 The Activities tab shows every interaction in reverse-chronological order.
 Use the filter buttons to narrow by type.